 The costs associated with Professional Liability Insurance vary in accordance with the specific policy you have chosen.
 Each policy is created based on the professional advice, products or services your company provides.
-While any professional can invest in Professional Liability for their business, the needs of each industry will vary accordingly.
-The coverage needed for those providing professional advice in one industry will differ from those in the next.
-Similarly, the coverage needed for products in one industry will differ from the coverage needed for services in another.
+While any professional can invest in Professional Liability for their business, the needs of each industry will vary accordingly and the coverage provided for one industry will differ from the coverage built for services in another.

-Overall, the cost will be contingent upon the type of the insurance policy you choose and how much protection it affords.
+Overall, the cost will be contingent upon the type of the insurance policy you choose, the limit, and the deductible/retention.
 You may choose a policy that includes one, several or all of the aforementioned protections, each of which have their own costs.
-Regardless of the protections, you invest in; you will likely find yourself paying a small percentage of that amount in the form of a premium.

 More Questions About Professional Liability Insurance